Wollaton Park: Nature

+Wollaton Park is a designated Local Nature Reserve, reflecting the wide biodiversity, including 150+ species of beetle; 9 species of bat; 70+ species of bird, with different nesting and feeding habits; 100+ species of wildflower, some of which are rare; bees; butterflies; moths; amphibians and fish in the lake; a diverse group of mammals and 120+ species of tree, among the estimated 6,000 trees.

 The park is home to herds of red deer and fallow deer.
-Each night there is a large corvid roost at the park, made up of rook, jackdaw, and carrion crow.
+There is a large corvid roost at the park, made up of rook, jackdaw, and carrion crow.
 Other bird species present at the site include jay, nuthatch and sparrowhawk.
 Migrating wildfowl grace the lake in the winter and species of note include gadwall, shoveler, wigeon and tufted duck.
 There is a good diversity of fungi present, especially in the winter months, mainly found near the wooded areas and the lake.
 Northern pike have been spotted swimming in the lake.

+There are 9 species of Bat in the park.

 In 2017 local news reported that a pair of ring-necked parakeets had been seen in the park.
 These exotic birds have been breeding in London for several decades and spreading across the country, with sightings in Peterborough, Manchester, Liverpool, and even as far north as Edinburgh.
-In 2018 there are at least four parakeets living wild in Wollaton Park.
+In 2025 there are at least fifty parakeets living wild in Wollaton Park.